Andrea M. Mannino

 Member, Young Lawyers Section, State Bar of Michigan

 Member, Italian American Bar Association of Michigan

 Successfully obtained summary disposition in lawsuit seeking no-fault and uninsured motorist benefits (Dawan “Winner” Mate v Home-Owners Insurance Company).
 (Feb 2017)

 Successfully obtained summary disposition in a lawsuit seeking no-fault and uninsured motorist benefits (Raven Johnson v Home-Owners Insurance Company).
 The judge granted the defendant-insurer’s motion to dismiss plaintiff’s complaint for no-fault and uninsured motorist benefits, due to plaintiff’s violation of a court order and failure to participate in discovery.
 (Jan 2017)

-Andrea is is committed to philanthropy.
-She has been involved in several international charity efforts, including mission trips overseas.
-She is also an active member in organizations like the Leukemia and Lymphoma Society, where she serves as a Team Captain for their annual “Light the Night Walk.”
+Andrea is committed to philanthropy.
+She has been involved in several international charity efforts and mission trips overseas.
+She is an active volunteer with the Leukemia and Lymphoma Society, where she serves as a Team Captain for their annual “Light the Night Walk.”
+Andrea also is a mentor for Women of Tomorrow, a group of dedicated professionals who mentor at-risk high school girls in the metro-Detroit area.
 Andrea has spent time volunteering as a camp counselor for Royal Family KIDS, a non-profit program providing camps, clubs and mentoring to abused and neglected children growing up in foster care.